zephyr-systems/.github/profile/README.md

 - **Community-driven** – Better modules come from diverse perspectives and use cases
 - **Freely available** – Critical safety infrastructure shouldn't be behind paywalls
 - **Collaborative** – The challenges of agent security are industry-wide

-That's why Zephyr and all first-party modules are MIT-licensed and developed in the open.

 ---